-Timo Kaphengst is a Senior Fellow at Ecologic Institute.
+Timo Kaphengst is a Senior Associate at Ecologic Institute.
 His work covers a wide range of topics in the areas of socio-ecological research, policy evaluation and transformation studies.
 He has worked on European biodiversity policies, regional transitioning towards renewable energies, international development cooperation, land use and land governance, biomass use, and the bioeconomy.
 He works in German and English and has knowledge of French and Italian.

 Timo Kaphengst is particularly interested in the sustainable use of natural resources and how this goal can be achieved in different political and societal contexts.
 To address this topic, he draws from a wealth of professional experiences, which he's acquired at various governance levels, including global, European, national, regional and local.
 In dialogues and workshops he has acted as a moderator between diverse interests and perspectives, be it from research, policy, civil society and (regional) representatives, as well as stakeholders.